Pepperoni Pizza Rolls.

 Don’t be overwhelmed!

-Pizza rolls are easy and I have plenty of recipe visuals in both the pizza crust recipe and this recipe.
+Pizza rolls are easy and I have plenty of recipe visuals.
 My homemade pizza crust is the dough you’ll be using.
 Want step-by-step pictures for making that dough?
 I’ve got them for you.
 You’ll need the entire dough recipe to make all 24 rolls.
 You’ll roll out two logs of 12 rolls each.
 Or you could simply halve the dough recipe and topping recipe for only 12 rolls.

 Roll out the super soft dough, make dents in it with your fingers, and brush with olive oil.
 Why? those last two steps are to avoid bubbles and sogginess.
 Just like you do with cinnamon rolls, you will top this dough with a filling before rolling it up.
 Fill with your favorite pizza toppings.
 I simply used pizza sauce, ground basil, garlic powder, mozzarella cheese, and pepperoni.